-From the EDGARv4.3.2 inventory (Janssens-Maenhout et al., 2019), (Janssens-Maenhout et al., 2019), we checked found that N2O from waste water handling covers a relatively large area that might be partly located in unmanaged land.
-But the emission rates are more than one-1 order of magnitude smaller than from agriculture soils.
+For this study, intact forest areas (that are unmanaged, by definition) from Potapov et al. (2017) and lightly grazed grassland areas from Chang et al. (2021a) were removed from the N2O totals in proportion to their presence in each inversion grid box.
+Lightly grazed grasslands (Chang et al., 2021a) include ecosystems with wild grazers and with extensive grazing by domestic animals, mainly in steppe and tundra regions (Fig S1).
+We assumed the intact forest areas and lightly grazed grassland areas approximate unmanaged land, where the fluxes are not reported in the NGHGIs.
+We verified that the inversion grid boxes fractions classified as unmanaged do not contain point source emissions from the industry, energy and diffuse emissions from the waste sector, to make sure that we do not inadvertently remove anthropogenic sources by masking those unmanaged areas.
+To do so, from the EDGARv4.3.2 inventory (Janssens-Maenhout et al., 2019), we checked that N2O from waste water handling covers a relatively large area that might be partly located in unmanaged land.
+But the emission rates are more than one order of magnitude smaller than from agriculture soils.
 For other sectors, only very few of the unmanaged grid boxes contain point sources, and none of them has an emission rate that is comparable with agricultural soils (managed land).
-Thus, our assumption that emissions from these other sectors are primarily located overfrom managed land is solid (other sectors include: power industry; oil refineries and transformation industry; combustion for manufacturing; aviation; road transportation no resuspension; railways, pipelines, off-road transport; shipping; energy for buildings; chemical processes; solvents and products use; solid waste incineration; waste water handling; solid waste landfills).
-Therefore, our masking of unmanaged land inversions grid boxes gives us $E{managed land}^{inv}$ in eq.(6).
+Thus, our assumption that emissions from these other sectors are primarily located over managed land is solid (other sectors include: power industry; oil refineries and transformation industry; combustion for manufacturing; aviation; road transportation no resuspension; railways, pipelines, off-road transport; shipping; energy for buildings; chemical processes; solvents and products use; solid waste incineration; waste water handling; solid waste landfills).
+Therefore, our masking of unmanaged land inversions grid boxes gives us $E{managed\ land}^{inv}$ in eq.(6).
 The flux E{nat}^{aq} is the natural emission from freshwater systems in Eq.
-(6) given by a gridded simulation of the DLEM model (Yao et al., 2019)(Yao et al., 2019) describing preindustrial N2O emissions from N leached by soils and lost to the atmosphere by rivers in absence of anthropogenic perturbations (considered as the average of 1900-1910).
-Natural emissions from lakes were estimated only at global scale by Tian et al. (Tian et al., 2020), (2020), and represent a small fraction of rivers' emissions.
+(6) given by a gridded simulation of the DLEM model (Yao et al., 2019) describing pre-industrial N2O emissions from N leached by soils and lost to the atmosphere by rivers in absence of anthropogenic perturbations (considered as the average of 1900-1910).
+Natural emissions from lakes were estimated only at global scale by Tian et al., (Tian et al., 2020), and represent a small fraction of rivers' emissions.
 Therefore, they are neglected in this study.
-The flux $E{wild fires}^{GFED}$ is based on the GFED4s dataset (van der Werf et al., 2017)(van der Werf et al., 2017) using their reported dry matter burned and N2O emission factors.
-Because the GFED dataset reports specific agricultural and waste fires emissions data, and we assume that those fires (on managed lands) are reported by $\underline{NGHGIsNIs}$, so that they were not counted in $E{wildfires}^{GFED}$.
+The flux $E{wildfires}^{GFED}$ is based on the GFED4s dataset (van der Werf et al., 2017) using their reported dry matter burned and N2O emission factors.
+Because the GFED dataset reports specific agricultural and waste fires emissions data, and we assume that those fires (on managed lands) are reported by NGHGIs, so that they were not counted in $E{wildfires}^{GFED}$.
 Note that there could also be a background natural N_2O emission from soils over managed lands ($E{managed\ land}^{soil}$).
 We did not try to subtract this flux from managed land emissions because we assumed that, after a land use change from natural to fertilized agricultural land, background emissions decrease and become very small compared to N-fertilizers induced anthropogenic emissions.
-In a future study, we could use for $E{managed\ land}^{soil}$ the estimate given by simulatations of pre-industrial emissions from the NMIP ensemble of dynamic vegetation models with carbon-nitrogen interactions (number of models; n = 7).
+In a future study, we could use for $E{managed\ land}^{soil}$ the estimate given by simulatations of pre-industrial emissions from the NMIP ensemble of dynamic vegetation models with carbonnitrogen interactions (number of models; n = 7).
 Namely, their simulation S0 in which climate forcing is recycled from 1901-1920; CO2 is at the level of 1860, and no anthropogenic nitrogen is added to terrestrial ecosystems (Tian et al., 2019).
-(Tian et al., 2019).